310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kuro %}
-Not one bit.
+Nah, not one bit.
 There aren’t many members in the Karate Club, so no one uses this place when there aren’t any activities going on.

 You could make this a sleeping spot or a hang out spot — Wouldn’t bother anyone.
 {% endbubble %}